olidare/Data-Analytics---Expedia/README.md

 ##  🔍 Key Takeaways:

-This project analyzes 1,000+ synthetic survey responses to uncover how different types of travelers interact with **sponsored travel content**, and what influences their booking decisions.
+This project analyzes 1,000+ survey responses to uncover how different types of travelers interact with **sponsored travel content**, and what influences their booking decisions.
 Using unsupervised learning and data visualization, we uncover key **behavioral segments** and strategic insights for Expedia’s marketing partners.

 - **Young Frequent Explorers** (18–24, TikTok-centric) respond to short-form content, budget deals, and influencer travel hacks.
 - **Millennial Mid-Spenders** (25–34, Instagram) balance value and experience, prioritizing wellness, aesthetics, and social sharing.